c-sanders/ScaleAndSetSize/README.md

 **scale-and-set-size-file-noninteractive**

-This version of the Plugin will operate on a list of files.
-This list of files should itself be stored in a text file, and this text file in turn should be passed as the fifth and final argument to the Plugin.
+This version of the Plugin will operate on a list of files, where the list of files should itself be stored in a text file.
+This text file in turn should be passed as the fifth and final argument to the Plugin.
 In the example invocation of the Plugin above, it is assumed that the file "/home/foo/file_list.txt" exists, and that it contains the list of files.